Nikon B500 vs P950

 It is notable that the P950 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The B500 does not feature such a mic input.

 The P950 is a recent model that features in the current product line-up of Nikon.
-In contrast, the B500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the B500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the B500 was succeeded by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the B500 and P950 can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Nikon P950 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon B500 and the Nikon P950?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.